 cabal install pandoc

-The command cabal update updates a local package cache from the Hackage website, and the second command downloads the latest Pandoc package, compiles it with GHC, and installs the library.
+updates a local package cache from the Hackage website, and the second command downloads the latest Pandoc package, compiles it with GHC, and installs the library.
 In this process, it also downloads and installs required libraries due to dependencies.

-Then in the sitetool directory, we can type:
+Then in the sitetool

 make all

-to compile the bin/markdown2html tool.
+tool.
 If Pandoc has been successfully installed, the compilation process should also finish successfully.
 Report by posting a comment to this page if you encounter any problem.

 Optionally, we may compile Darcs from source too: